walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/README.md

 `BiometricTimedReuse(timeoutSeconds)` is available for a fixed 1–30 second, non-sliding reuse interval.
-It also requires P-256, strong biometrics, and no device-credential fallback, but intentionally permits new biometric enrollment without invalidating the key.
-Android reports `PlatformKeyStore` with `IndependentReadback`: native KeyStore metadata can be read back and compared with the requested interval after creation or restoration. iOS reports `ProviderProcess` with `ProviderConfigurationOnly`: Signum receives the requested interval, but its pinned public API cannot independently expose the effective positive timeout after restoration.
-Timed reuse is recent platform or provider authentication, not issuance, presentation, or other wallet-action consent, and is not guaranteed to be key-local.
+It also requires P-256, strong biometrics, and no device-credential fallback, but intentionally permits new biometric enrollment without binding the key to the current set.
+Resetting all biometrics can still make ordinary iOS Keychain keys unavailable; see the [lifecycle limitations](docs/identity-recovery.md#platform-capabilities).
+Android reports `PlatformKeyStore` with
+`IndependentReadback`: native KeyStore metadata can be read back and compared with the requested interval after creation or restoration. iOS reports `ProviderProcess` with `ProviderConfigurationOnly`: the Apple adapter retains a per-key LocalAuthentication context for the configured interval; native Keychain metadata cannot independently verify that interval.
+Android reuse may cover other eligible keys.
+Timed reuse is recent platform or provider authentication, not consent for issuance, presentation, or another wallet action.

 ## Receiving credentials